 HOW TO DO IT: Use the Excel templates provided in class to help you allocate your budget and show through a flow chart how you’ll spend it across the year of your campaign.
 As you’re developing your allocation strategy, be thoughtful about the advantages and disadvantages of different media vehicles in terms of the target audience and their cost efficiency.

 WHO’S IN CHARGE: The media director.
-If your group has two, you may want to split the responsibilities, with one taking on traditional media and the other planning interactive media.
+If your group has separate media and interactive directors, you may want to split the responsibilities, with one taking on traditional media and the other planning interactive media.

-The media director might ask the research director for help gathering data from Simmons OneView.
+The media director might ask the research director for help gathering data from Simmons, though they should also be adept at doing custom runs using Simmons to deepen their understanding of target audiences.

 BE CAREFUL: The media director must make it clear how the plan grows out of the situation analysis and campaign strategy.
-Don’t forget the direction your strategy has provided — follow it and let it guide your decision making.
+Don’t forget the direction your strategy has provided — let it guide your decision-making.